VoidDeficit/Appinio-Bot/README.md

 # Appinio-Bot
-This a Python script Which will be connected to an Android Emulator to level up an Appinio Account etc
+This a Python script which will be connected to an Android Emulator to level up an Appinio Account etc